MouseBiteLabs/Game-Boy-MBC5-Cartridge/README.md

 In order to make the boards fit nicer in any kind of shell, for v1.4 I added extended tabs of circuit board material to the edges of the cartridges to keep it from rotating too much in shells, which was suggested to me by <a href="https://github.com/orangeglo">orangeglo</a>!
 (Thanks!)

 If you're having trouble fitting the circuit board into a shell, because the tabs interfere with the cart edges, you can safely sand or trim them down as there is no copper within the tabs themselves.
-Fortunately, they have fit in every shell type I've come across so far.
+The only shell that appears to require any kind of trimming are Kitsch-Bent shells.

 ## Bill of Materials (BOM)